Anka14/weather-app-for-current-day_choosing-_the_city/README.md

+# weather app for current day for any city and for your geolocation.

+Used JS, HTML5, CSS3, REST-API.
-# the current weather for any city in input with using fetch and  java script
+ To find out the weather of the chosen city you shold write the city in input and press "Enter".
-i used API oenWeatherMap